masterrmind1/masterrmind1/README.md

 - 👋 Hi, I’m @masterrmind1
-- 👀 I’m interested in Angular
+- 👀 I’m interested in JAVA FullStack
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently Working on Java Springboot Microservices
-- 💞️ I’m looking to collaborate on Angular and Python
+- 💞️ I’m looking to collaborate on Angular and JAVA
 - 📫 To reach me mail me at rajputp2007@gmail.com

 <!---